Confirmation

 We are very happy that you and your family are a part of our family.

 We believe that the Mass is the “source” from which all catechesis flows, and as such, the Mass is central to our program.
-Our weekend sessions begin 30 minutes prior to the Mass, and conclude at the end of Mass so that the Mass is included in the program.

 We do offer a Family Faith Session that serves as a Home School option.
 Families gather once a month; parents or guardians attend this session with their children.